Theories of Social Violence Question Answers

 Answer:

-Strain theories are helpful to determine the reasons behind the violent acts.
-Many times the needs that are not fulfilled blocked, or stopped and similarly the desires that are not completed leaded a person to act on violence and criminal activities (Alvarez & Bachman, 2017).
-Steven Messner and Richard Rosenfeld provided a theory named anomie theory of crime.
-In this theory, the social behavior of the societal members is related to their acts of crimes.
-The authors provided the fact that in the US society the violence is high to the presence of American dream in which people strive to work hard and when they failed to achieve the goals they consider that they should achieve their dreams by committing the crimes.
+Strain theories are helpful to determine the reasons behind violent acts.
+Many times the needs that are not fulfilled are blocked or stopped, and similarly, the desires that are not completed leaded a person to act in violence and criminal activities (Alvarez & Bachman, 2017).
+Steven Messner and Richard Rosenfeld provided a theory named the anomie theory of crime.
+In this theory, the social behavior of the societal members is related to their acts of crime.
+The authors provided the fact that in the US society the violence is high to the presence of the American dream in which people strive to work hard and when they failed to achieve the goals they consider that they should achieve their dreams by committing crimes.
 This theory targeted the stress factors with the economic factors of the people.
-Later this theory, updated with the new strain theory presented by Agnew and named as general strain theory.
+Later this theory, was updated with the new strain theory presented by Agnew and named as general strain theory.
 In this theory, the author focused on several factors other than the economic factors that lead one person to the act of violence and crime.
 Three main factors are the ones that could raise the stress and strain level in a person.
 It includes the hindrances that occur in the ways to achieve a goal, a person is threatened by something, or something unwanted occurred or imposed on an individual that does not require by the individual (Alvarez & Bachman, 2017).
 So, in my opinion, the developed form of anomie theory, the GST theory best defines any act of violent behavior.
-It also includes deprivation model, importation model, and the coping model that shows a complete understating behind the prison violence and misconduct (Blevins, Johnson Listwan, Cullen & Lero Jonson, 2010).
-For example, one person who is facing financial issues, and have to support his six children, will face the state of depression.
-His store manager fired him on a small mistake, and there is no other way to find a job instantly.
+It also includes the deprivation model, the importation model, and the coping model that shows a complete understating of prison violence and misconduct (Blevins, Johnson Listwan, Cullen & Lero Jonson, 2010).
+For example, one person who is facing financial issues, and has to support his six children, will face a state of depression.
+His store manager fired him for a small mistake, and there is no other way to find a job instantly.
 He needs to provide food to his children.
-Due to stress and the state of depression he is forced to steal a purse of women and buy food for his children with the money.
+Due to stress and a state of depression he is forced to steal the purse of woman and buy food for his children with the money.
 The stress led him to a violent act and later committed a crime.

 Question # 4: